mikecalvo/mikecalvo.github.io/msse/assignments/4/index.md

 - R0.
 Allow for the logged in user to post a new message.
 - R1.
 Use a alert control from the Angular UI library to display an info message saying 'Message Posted!'.
 - R2.
 Use Angular validation to validate a message prior to posting it to the server via the REST API (client side validation).
 - R3.
-Write a Jasmine test to validate the Angular controller for the feed page.
-Use the $httpBackend functionality to mock calls to the server.
+Write a Jasmine test to validate the Angular controller the message posting from R0.
 - R4.
 Create an Angular directive to display the follow button or "Following User" indicator on another user's account page.
 Validate this control with either a functional test or a Jasmine test.
 - R5.
 Use the AngularJS date filter to format the date of a message in the feed in this style: `Mar 16`.
 Validate with a functional test.